Gradient regularity for nonlocal double phase equations: Improvement of gradient norm

 We shall divide the integral on the left-hand side into four parts.
 Through the definition of $K^a_u(x,y)$ and the symmetry of $a(\cdot)$, we can know that the kernel $K^a_u(x,y)$ also is symmetric, i.e., $K^a_u(x,y)=K^a_u(y,x)$.
 So the operator $\mathcal{L}^a_u$ has a variational structure.
 Thus by simple manipulations we obtain

-In the sequel, we aim at evaluating the lower bounds on these four integrals term by term.
-Then merging theses estimates with \eqref{m3} will leads to a recursive inequality on the measure of the sets $A_k$, so that we can discuss the limit of $|A_k|$.
+In what follows, we aim at evaluating the lower bounds on these four integrals term by term.
+Then merging theses estimates with \eqref{m3} will lead to a recursive inequality on the measure of the sets $A_k$, so that we can discuss the limit of $|A_k|$.

 First, we are going to deal with the nonlocal integral $J_4$.
 Now let us check properties of the kernel $K^a_u(x,y)$.

 \begin{lemma} Assume that $u$ fulfills the conditions given by Lemma \ref{lem3-1}.
 Then under the assumption \eqref{3-1-1}, if $\delta,\varepsilon_1>0$ are small enough, there holds that